-ther NRC representatives a contract will present official identification (e.g., NRC HSPD-12 PIV Card or similar and be processed into the facility in the same manner as an NRC employee.
+Consistent with Office of Management and Budget Memorandum M-07-16, other NRC representatives such as NRC contract inspectors will present official identification (e.g., NRC HSPD-12 PIV Card or similar CAC) and be processed into the facility in the same manner as an NRC employee.
+Even if requested by the licensee, an NRC inspector, contractor, or support staff that is on the NRC's site access letter is not required to share their SSN for site access and can decline such requests for information.

 1240-06 REFERENCES